protocolguild/documentation/docs/04-donate.md

 # 4. Donate

-The Protocol Guild’s funding mechanism was designed to remove all friction associated with supporting Ethereum’s core protocol development, by providing a single onchain address which vests funds to all active core protocol contributors over time.
+The Protocol Guild’s funding mechanism was designed to remove friction associated with supporting Ethereum’s core protocol development, by providing a single onchain address which vests funds directly to active core protocol contributors over time.

 Note that there are different donation addresses depending on if you're donating on Ethereum mainnet or L2s / other chains!